-Increased inflation has led to an increase in claims costs as the cost of vehicle parts and building materials has increased.
+Although inflation rates have continued to fall during 2024, this continues to cause an increase in claims costs as the cost of vehicle parts and building materials has increased.
 As a result of being in run-off, SIL's exposure to these types of claims is reduced.
-The observed impact of wage increases on bodily injury claims has been relatively low to date, but is expected to continue to have an impact in 2024, particularly if current widespread industrial action leads to further wage increases in the public sector.
+The observed impact of wage increases on bodily injury claims has been higher than long-term expectations for 2024, and is expected to continue to have an impact in 2025.
 The impact of inflation on SIL's operating costs is dampened by the fixed cost fee arrangement in the outsourcing agreement with Markerstudy Insurance Services Limited (MISL).